For All Mankind (TV series)

-For All Mankind is an American science fiction drama television series created by Ronald D. Moore, Matt Wolpert and Ben Nedivi and produced for Apple TV+.
+For All Mankind is an American science fiction drama television series created by Ronald D. Moore, Matt Wolpert, and Ben Nedivi and produced for Apple TV+ (now Apple TV).
 The series dramatizes an alternate history depicting "what would have happened if the global space race had never ended" after the Soviet Union succeeds in the first crewed Moon landing ahead of the United States.
-The title is inspired by the lunar plaque left on the moon by the crew of Apollo 11, which reads in part "We Came In Peace For All Mankind".
+The title is inspired by the lunar plaque left on the Moon by the crew of Apollo 11, which reads, in part, "We Came in Peace for All Mankind".

-The series stars an ensemble cast including Joel Kinnaman, Michael Dorman, Sarah Jones, Shantel VanSanten, Jodi Balfour, and Wrenn Schmidt.
-Sonya Walger, and Krys Marshall.
-Cynthy Wu, Casey W. Johnson and Coral Peña joined the main cast for the second season, while Edi Gathegi joined in the third.
-The series features historical figures including Apollo 11 astronauts Neil Armstrong, Buzz Aldrin, and Michael Collins, Mercury Seven astronaut Deke Slayton, rocket scientist Wernher von Braun, astronaut Sally Ride, NASA Administrator Thomas Paine, NASA flight director Gene Kranz, U.S. senators Ted Kennedy and Gary Hart, along with U.S. presidents Richard Nixon, Ronald Reagan and Bill Clinton.
+The series stars an ensemble cast including Joel Kinnaman, Michael Dorman, Sarah Jones, Shantel VanSanten, Jodi Balfour, Wrenn Schmidt, Sonya Walger, and Krys Marshall.
+Cynthy Wu, Casey W. Johnson, and Coral Peña joined the main cast for the second season.
+Edi Gathegi joined in the third.
+Toby Kebbell, Tyner Rushing, Svetlana Efremova, and Daniel Stern joined in the fourth.
+The series features historical figures, played by actors or appearing through archival footage, including astronauts and NASA officials as well as American presidents and other politicians.

-For All Mankind premiered on November 1, 2019, and was renewed by Apple TV+ in October 2019 for a second season, which premiered on February 19, 2021.
-The second season was critically acclaimed, and nominated for the TCA Award for Outstanding Achievement in Drama.
-In December 2020, ahead of the second-season premiere, the series was renewed for a third season, which premiered on June 10, 2022.
-In July 2022, the series was renewed for a fourth season.
+For All Mankind premiered on November 1, 2019.
+The show's second season was critically acclaimed and was nominated for the TCA Award for Outstanding Achievement in Drama.
+In July 2022, the series was renewed for a fourth season, which premiered on November 10, 2023.
+In 2023, the writers said that, from the beginning, they had discussed that their goal was that there would be "about seven seasons" and that the story will span "at least 70 years".
+In April 2024, the series was renewed for a fifth season, and it was announced that Star City, a spinoff series focusing on the Soviet space program, was in development.